1. Medical & Health Disclaimer

 MacrosMeasure calculators produce mathematical estimates derived from peer-reviewed population research formulas — Mifflin-St Jeor, the US Navy circumference method, the Epley formula, USDA FoodData Central, and ACSM MET values.
 These formulas were validated on population samples and produce averages, not individual measurements.

-They do not account for your personal medical history, current medications, metabolic disorders, genetic variation, recent illness, or any factor that a clinician would evaluate during a consultation.
-A person with hypothyroidism, polycystic ovary syndrome (PCOS), insulin resistance, or kidney disease will have significantly different actual calorie and nutrient needs than what a standard formula predicts.
+They do not account for your personal medical history, current medications, metabolic disorders, genetic variation, or any factor a clinician would evaluate in a consultation.

-Always consult a qualified physician, registered dietitian (RD), or licensed healthcare provider before making significant changes to your diet, exercise programme, or supplement regimen — particularly if:
+Always consult a qualified physician, registered dietitian, or licensed healthcare provider before making significant changes to your diet or exercise programme — particularly if:

 - You have diabetes, pre-diabetes, or insulin resistance